-As the Representative-at-Large focused on research, Kelly Della Rosa, M.A., BCBA compiled this information.
+As one of the main pillars of NJABA is research, the Board of Directors compiled this information.
 Please feel free to reach out with your ideas, questions, and more.

 The following is a list of journals that may be of interest to behavior analysts.